Luciee246/cart253/topics/mod-jam/planning.md

 - Each screen?
     - Start screen
     - Game itself
-    - Game over screen has fun facts about frogs (find 5 facts)
+    - Game over screen has fun facts about frogs (my fav fact)

-- 5 facts:
+- Favourite fact:
     - The pumpkin toadlet is so small that their inner ear structure for balance does not allow them to jump properly.
 They tumble and land awkwardly instead (search it up!)
-    - A frog's tongue is 3 times longer than its body
-    - Frogs breathe through their skin in addition to lungs
-    - The golden dart frog is the most poisonous frog in the world.
-One drop of its toxin can kill 10 full grown men
-    - Some frogs push their eyeballs down their throats to push food down their digestive system

 ## The program starts to form....